ethereum/ERCs/ERCS/erc-xxx.md

 Requirements:

-- MUST distinguish between several statuses of the security
+- MUST distinguish between several legal statuses of the security
 - MUST restrict token transfers to specific parties and prevent - unauthorized transfers (already handled by ERC-7551)
 - MUST NOT permit the transfer or minting of tokens to wallets that are not authorized to receive them (already handled by ERC-7551)
 - MUST verify permissions for every token transfer (already handled by ERC-7551)